Martyn-Lewis/Tagbase/README.md

 # Tagbase

-# But what does it do?
+# What does it do?
-It's a parser that takes simple boolean expressions (such as "a ? b : (c | d | (b e))") that act on tags (which are attached to objects) and builds them into a composed function.
+It's currently a parser that takes simple boolean expressions (such as "a ? b : (c | d | (b e))") that act on tags (which are attached to objects) and builds them into a composed function.

 This composed function can then be applied to an object (or a list of objects with filter) that inherits from Taggable and returns true or false if it matches.